Arize-ai/client_python/README.md

 ---
 ## Quickstart
-Instrument your model to log prediction labels, human readable/debuggable features and tags, and the actual label events once the ground truth is learned.
-The logged events allow the Arize platform to generate visualizations of features/tags, labels and other model metadata.
-Additionally, the platform will provide data quality monitoring and data distribution alerts for your production models.
+This guide will help you instrument your code to log model observability data.
+The types of data supported include prediction labels, human readable/debuggable model features and tags, actual labels (once the ground truth is learned), and other model related data.
+Logging model data allows you to generate powerful visualizations in the Arize platform to better understand and debug your model's behavior.
+Additionally, Arize can provide monitoring for the data quality, data drift, and performance of your production models.

-Start logging with the following steps.
+Start logging your model data with the following steps:

 ### 1. Create your account
 Sign up for a free account by reaching out to <contacts@arize.com>.